rust-lang/book/nostarch/chapter08.md

-The reason Rust has two ways to reference an element is so that you can choose how the program behaves when you try to use an index value that the vector doesn't have an element for.
+The reason Rust has two ways to reference an element is so that you can choose how the program behaves when you try to use an index value that the vector doesn’t have an element for.
 As an example, what should a program do if it has a vector that holds five elements then tries to access an element at index 100 like this: